Problem: Buying local and ethical groceries without packaging is difficult and time consuming.

 - User testing solo in person is difficult.
 Oddly enough, remote testing was easier because users were so focused on looking at their screen that I felt less awkward constantly having to look down to take notes.

 - Prioritizing what pages and features to work on is key to ensuring workflows get done.
-Differentiating between “nice-to-haves” vs. essentials is essential to creating an MVE.
+Differentiating between “nice-to-haves” vs. essentials is key to creating an MVE.